Editor’s note: This post was updated on Feb. 1, 2023.

 Type of play: Add string to encourage noodle weaving, bowls and spoons for mixing, or a lay out a blanket for an impromptu picnic.

-From the bathroom: Toilet paper (depending on your stockpile), curtain rings, shower curtains, hair elastics, scrunchies.
+From the bathroom: Toilet paper, curtain rings, shower curtains, hair elastics, scrunchies.

 Type of play: Toilet paper towers, using curtains and elastic to create forts or costumes.